Boarding Officer Certified Ashore (BOCA) Course

 How to Apply:

 Submit Electronic Training Request (ETR) via Direct Access.
 Visit ETQC's Portal page for future course convenings.

-Note: Many PWCS convenings have been scheduled to start immediately following the completion of a BOC course.
-Members requesting to attend a BOC course followed by the PWCS course must submit two separate ETRs, one for each course.
+Note: Some BOCA convening's may be scheduled to start immediately following the completion of a Boarding Officer Course.
+Members requesting to attend a Boarding Officer Course followed by the BOCA course must submit two separate ETRs, one for each course.
 Provided comments in both ETRs indicating your request to attend both classes consecutively.

 U.S. Coast Guard Maritime Law Enforcement Academy